saadkhan29/W02D05-Wireframes-UserStories/README.md

 ![Ecommerce](https://d2slcw3kip6qmk.cloudfront.net/marketing/pages/chart/ecommerce-wireframe.svg)

-> The last one is the kind of wireframe you'd typically see from a designer;
-that is not our expectation from you in WDI.

 In general, since hand-drawn wireframes are easier to iterate on and maintain than computer-drawn ones, we recommend that in the scope of this course, you do all your wireframing by hand.